+We discuss what these symmetries correspond to under the Levi-Civita transformation $q(t)=z(\tau_z(t))^2$.
+Let $q_s(t)$ denote the Levi-Civita transformation of $T_sz$.
+Then

-It follows that under the Levi-Civita transformation $q(t)=z(\tau_z(t))^2$ the above symmetries correspond to time shift $T_sq(t)=q(s+t)$, time reversal $Rq(t)=q(-t)$, and the identity $Sq(t)=q(t)$.
-Thus the first two symmetries of $z$ correspond to actual symmetries of the Kepler problem, while the sign change $Sz=-z$ just expresses the fact the the Levi-Civita transformation defines a 2-to-1 correspondence.
+We see that the time shift $T_s$ applied to $z$ corresponds to the time shift $T_{t_z(s)}$ applied to the Levi-Civita transformation $q$ of $z$.
+Analogous but simpler arguments show that time reversal corresponds to time reversal $Rq(t)=q(-t)$, and sign reversal corresponds to the identity $Sq(t)=q(t)$.
+Thus, the first two symmetries of $z$ correspond to actual symmetries of the Kepler problem, while the sign change $Sz=-z$ just expresses the fact the the Levi-Civita transformation defines a 2-to-1 correspondence.

 {\bf Mean and instantaneous interactions. } The problems with interaction have the following symmetries.

 \begin{lemma} The functionals $\B_{av}$ and $\B_{in}$ in~\eqref{eq:Bav} and~\eqref{eq:Bin} are invariant under the following transformations of $z=(z_1,z_2)$: \begin{itemize} \item joint time shift $T_sz(\tau):=z(s+\tau)$, $s\in S^1$; \item joint time reversal $Rz(\tau):=z(-\tau)$; \item separate sign reversals $S_1(z_1,z_2):=(-z_1,z_2)$ and $S_2(z_1,z_2):=(z_1,-z_2)$. \end{itemize} \end{lemma}